Are Dogs Ticklish—and Should You Tickle Them? Here's What a Behavior Expert Recommends

 The Center for Shelter Dogs at Tufts University's Cummings School of Veterinary Medicine indicates "when observing a dog's body language to determine what is being communicated, it is crucial to observe the entire dog, as well as the situation/context, in order to accurately determine what is being conveyed."

-So if you're someone who giggles at being both the tickler and the ticklee, you might pick up on a cue that yes, your dog is ticklish.
+So if you're someone who giggles at being both the tickler and the ticklee, you might realize that yes, your dog is ticklish.
 Becker says many canines are.
 The real question is, do they like the experience?
 Honestly?
 Probably not.

 RELATED: Is It Okay to Hug Your Dog?